FYS9640 – Space Weather and Navigation Satellite Systems

 Recommended previous knowledge

-The course includes 45 minutes of teaching per week over the entire
+The course includes 45 hours of teaching (3 hours per week) over the entire semester.

-The course includes a project equivalent to one full week work
+The course includes a project assignment, which corresponds to 1 week of full-time work.

 Examination support material